AFRINIC: Effort at board election

-Continued governance challenges in 2025
+Continued governance challenges

 On 3 July 2025, ICANN informed the receiver that ICANN could appoint an emergency replacement to AFRINIC if necessary.
 Separately, Cloud Innovation filed a lawsuit for the compulsory liquidation of AFRINIC: a petition to the court to dissolve the organization.
 ICANN sent another letter to the receiver that disagreed with Cloud Innovation's effort to dissolve AFRINIC, emphasized that IP addresses are not private assets, and recommended improvements for elections to reduce interference.

-Subsequently in July 2025, the Prime Minister of Mauritius designated AFRINIC a "declared company", putting it under government oversight to review its governance issues.
-The President of Mauritius appointed a judge as an inspector to investigate and produce a report about AFRINIC's legal history and situation, including the events that led to receivership, management by receivers, and Cloud Innovation's lawsuits related to AFRINIC.
+Later that month, the Prime Minister of Mauritius designated AFRINIC a "declared company", putting it under government oversight to review its governance issues.
+The President of Mauritius appointed a judge as an inspector to investigate and produce a report about AFRINIC's legal history and situation, including the events that led to receivership, management by receivers, and Cloud Innovation's lawsuits.
 Cloud Innovation applied for an injunction against the judge in August 2025, and it received an interim injunction, which paused progress on the report.
 The judge withdrew as inspector in August 2025.
 Cloud Innovation also filed legal complaints to challenge the Prime Minister's designation of AFRINIC as a declared company and the government's decision to appoint a judge as an inspector.

-Re-establishment of the board (2025)
+Re-establishment of board and operations

 In September 2025, the receiver conducted a successful board election.
 Out of the eight directors elected, Smart Africa had endorsed seven.
+Under the new board, some ISPs have been granted IPv4 addresses.
+The board has also appointed interim management personnel and developed a budget and action plan.
+However, in March 2026 the board said that Cloud Innovation continued to pursue lawsuits against AFRINIC that prevented full restoration of normal operations.
+The ongoing litigation included Cloud Innovation's petition to dissolve AFRINIC; the Supreme Court approved ICANN's request to become a party to the suit in May 2026.
+ICANN's goal was to help the court understand the role of the regional Internet registry, including that "numbering resources allocated through AFRINIC are not assets of AFRINIC, and therefore cannot properly be treated as assets available for distribution in a winding-up".